Evidence-based. Community-built.

 Understanding this structure is not an excuse for either board.
 It explains why the community cannot solve this by engaging only one of them.

-• One supervisor suggested the county "might find we're not going to even need a new high school."
-The Weldon Cooper Center projects 30,000 new residents over 20 years.
+- One supervisor suggested the county "might find we're not going to even need a new high school."
+The Weldon Cooper Center projects more than 40,000 new residents over 30 years.
 AstraZeneca is already under construction.
 The students who will need that high school are already being born.[3]

 The accountability gap.
 The split governance structure creates a predictable failure mode: the School Board manages the scarcity the Board of Supervisors creates, and both can gesture at the other when things go wrong.
 The students who lost their foreign language program, who sit in trailers, who attend overcrowded schools — they are the direct result of two boards that have not been required to plan together.
 They still aren't.